 Freed-Hardeman is a Christian university.
 Each student needs to know the academic expectations and policies of the University and is personally responsible for meeting the requirements for any degree.
-We expect our students to behave in a Christian manner and in accordance with University standards.
+Students are expected to behave in a Christian manner and in accordance with University standards.